ForestAdmin/agent-nodejs/docs/agent-customization/relationships/multiple-records.md

 External relations allow to define collection which will only be available through the "Related Data" section or a given model.

-Note that external relations do not support pagination
+Note that external relations do not support pagination.

 ```javascript
 const states = [